Educorreia932/Toybox/Raspberry Pi Clock/README.md

 ![](figure.png)

-A simple clock made with Tkinter.
-Its purpose was to be displayed on a Raspberry Pi using a LCD screen.
+A clock widget made with Tkinter.
+Its purpose was to be displayed on a Raspberry Pi with a LCD screen.